|Date & Time||Saturday 3rd April - Saturday 12th June 2021

 We recommend using Chrome as your browser to access your Google Classroom

 Don't worry!
 If you miss a month, it will be recorded and posted up to watch at your convenience.
-There will also be monthly handouts, resources and help to support your progress.
+There will also be resources and help to support your progress.

 #1.
 Welcome, introduction, course overview, presentation of work for inspiration and context.
-Process 1: mark-making through monoprinting
+Process 1: mark-making through carbon copy paper

 #3.
 Process 3: using digital tools to potentially make printing plates from.

 #4.
-Process 4: wood grain textures using letterpress furniture and reglet.
+Process 4: wood grain textures using reglet (wooden Letterpress spacers).

 #5.
 Combining processes session - Using the printing matrices to create monoprints.